whacked/gitolite-webui/README.md

 and modify it to your liking.
 The current setup is ready to run, using `test/resources` as the working gitolite-admin directory.

-`gitolite-home` should be set to a working gitolite-admin directory *with trailing slash*
+`gitolite-home` should be set to a working gitolite-admin directory.
+Trailing slashe optional.

 ### running from emacs